hecal3/vim-leader-guide/README.md

 ---

+Not Recommended:
-Not Recommended.
-Call by providing a dictionary directly When the mappings change, the guide will not update itself
+Call by providing a dictionary directly
+When the mappings change, the guide will not update itself

 ```vim